 \subsection{Instance-level Curriculum}

-Inspired by human cognition, i.e., learning easy instances first, we propose Instance-level Curriculum (IC).
-Figure \ref{fig:smatch-layer} shows AMR graphs with deeper layers can be regarded as harder instances for the flat pretrained model, thus IC divides all AMR graphs into $M$ buckets $\{I_i : i=1,...,M\}$ according to their depths, where $I_i$ contains AMR graphs with the depth $i$.
-As shown in the right part of Figure \ref{fig:overview}, IC has $M$ training episodes, and each episode consists of $T_{ic}$ steps.
+Inspired by \textit{learning easy instances first}, we propose Instance-level Curriculum (IC).
+Figure \ref{fig:smatch-layer} shows AMR graphs with deeper layers can be regarded as harder instances for the flat pretrained model, thus IC divides all AMR graphs into $M$ buckets according to their depths $\{I_i : i=1,...,M\}$, where $I_i$ contains AMR graphs with the depth $i$.
+As shown in Figure \ref{fig:overview}(b), IC has $M$ training episodes, and each episode consists of $T_{ic}$ steps.
 In each step of the $i$-th episode, the training scheduler samples a batch of examples from buckets $\{I_j: j \le i\}$ to train the model.
-It is important to note that although SC and IC have the same difficulty measurer and training scheduler, they are in different hierarchies.
-SC trains the model on AMR sub-graphs, which follows the principle of learning the core semantic first, while IC trains the model on full-AMR graphs, which obeys the rule of learning easy instances first), which is for AMR full graphs.
+Specifically, we first use SC and then IC to train the model, since SC (follows learning core semantics first) is for AMR sub-graphs, which can be regarded as a warming-up stage of IC (obeys learning easy instances first), which is for AMR full graphs.